 Again, both of these views seem to be unsatisfactory, and this issue must be responded to more responsibly than flippantly dismissing God’s absolute knowledge or reducing Him to the immediate cause of all events, good or bad.

 At this point, is atheism the only tenable option?
 Until now, I have written as though they are in a privileged position in this discussion, to not have to respond.
 However, I would proffer that the worldview of viewing moral and natural evil as part of the way things just are, with somewhat of an indifference, in incompatible with the sense of oughtness one has about the way things at least should be.
 One may deny there is function in the world, but even an examination of the life sciences from a Darwinian point of view does not escape functionality, that there is a way things should work.
 Furthermore, one pay pay lip service to the idea that there are no objective morals in the universe, but atheists and theists, alike, all certainly live as though there are objective morals in the universe.
 So, to be indifferent toward moral evil, that is until it comes close to home, seems more irresponsible than the aforementioned theodicies.
-The theist sees the universe as an arena of intention, while the atheist bucks against what the theist sees as intuitive, and sees there being no function for the universe to be void of.
+The theist sees the universe as an arena of intention, while the atheist may dismiss what the theist sees as intuitive, and sees there being no function for the universe to be void of.
 I will, therefore, consider atheism as a “theodicy” that should be rejected, alongside Calvinism and Open Theism.
 These are cheap answers that tell us very little about the nature of a transcendent being, and the universe we inhabit.

 One may also adopt the position that so long as there are good reasons to believe in the existence of God, via cosmological arguments, the resurrection of Jesus and so on, that one has the epistemic right to follow through with solving the problem of evil, and not considering it an intrinsic defeater to theism.
 In other words, one may see the problem, as outlined, as insurmountable, but still be within their rights to believe in the existence of God for other, independent reasons and to solve this problem on the side.